First Year Focus

 Introduction to Psychology

-Another good place to start is Introduction to Psychology (PSYCH 110).
+Other than the First-Year Seminars, the place to start is Introduction to Psychology (PSYCH 110).
 This course provides a broad introduction to the field of psychology and the variety of questions that psychologists ask.
 It is a prerequisite for most of our other courses.

 Students with AP or IB Psychology credit